NPM Star

 Details

-• Algolia is more focused on search and provides better performance and customization options.
+• Algolia is more focused on search, with better performance and smaller bundle size.

 Similar Packages